CareerSteam77/BigNumbersInC/README.md

 # BigNumbersInC
-An implementation of  Arbitrary-precision arithmetic in good old C
+An implementation of  Arbitrary-precision arithmetic for both integers and floating point numbers in C